Last Updated on June 2, 2025 by Dave Schoenbeck

 1. Rising sales have quickly outstripped the capacity of the team to perform with the quality that I expect.

-In business, there always comes the point where demand outpaces the resources you have gathered to meet it.
-There’s an inevitable cost of acquiring new customers that you’ll need to account for.
-It’s a standard issue to find that your current staff can no longer reasonably keep up with increasing demand for your product or service.
+In business, there always comes a point where demand outpaces the resources you have gathered to meet it.
+There is an inevitable cost associated with acquiring new customers that you’ll need to account for.
+It’s a standard issue to find that your current staff can no longer reasonably keep up with the increasing demand for your product or service.

 At this point, you’ll need to make some tough decisions.
-You’ll need to hire more staff, which likely means you need to either cut costs elsewhere or increase your prices.
-There’s no correct answer—it depends on your business and what works for you.
+You’ll need to hire more staff, which likely means you’ll either need to cut costs elsewhere or increase your prices.
+There is no correct answer—it depends on your business and what works best for you.
 But hiring more people is an antidote to relieve your business’s growing pains.

-2. Finding, hiring, and assimilating talented people in time is much more complicated.
+2. Finding, hiring, and assimilating talented people promptly is much more complicated.

 One of the significant business growing pains people encounter is difficulty in finding qualified new talent to hire.
 You might be tempted to stick with the staff that has been with you since the beginning rather than take a risk on new hires.
 However, even if you feel like no one could know your business as well as your current employees, you’ll need to branch out eventually.